mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 1:18:00

-**Question**: Roshi, were you making a distinction between the enlightenment of the [arhat](glossary#arhat) versus the enlightenment of the bodhisattva?
+**Question**: Roshi, were you making a distinction between the enlightenment of the [arhat](glossary#arhat) versus the enlightenment of the [Bodhisattva](glossary#bodhisattva)?
 Doesn't the arhat attain enlightenment and can then enter nirvana, but does it for himself or herself, while the bodhisattva, at the point of enlightenment, refuses to enter it unless all sentient beings go along with it.
 Is there a distinction there?
 Sometimes in literature, you see a distinction, the bodhisattva ideal being the higher ideal to attain.
 Was that what you were trying to say?

-**Katagiri**: Uh, bodhisattva practice, yes...
+**Katagiri**: Uh, [Bodhisattva](glossary#bodhisattva) practice, yes...
 Because bodhisattva says, without re-entering nirvana, they really want to save we the peoples to enter nirvana.
 That means, his practice is really open, not only to him, but also to all sentient beings, and also the time.
 Not only his present time, but also his past life, and also his future life, and also his life after next, and after next.

 Then what he has to do is ... he practices.
 Continually, he practices.
 But [he] aims just to sew good time and occasion, and good conditions.
 Arrangement.

 ##### 1:19:55

-That means, without entering nirvana, [the] bodhisattva just sews, arranging environment, and then just stands up there.
+That means, without entering nirvana, [the] [Bodhisattva](glossary#bodhisattva) just sews, arranging environment, and then just stands up there.
 But it ... immediately blooms his Buddha nature.
 That is Tathagata.
 The bodhisattva has double face – Bodhisattva and Buddha.

 When the Buddha appears, it's quiet.
 Nothing.
 You cannot see it.
-But a Buddha is hidden behind the bodhisattva; bodhisattva walks, as a human being.
+But a Buddha is hidden behind the [Bodhisattva](glossary#bodhisattva); bodhisattva walks, as a human being.
 Bodhisattva disappears, and Buddha appears.
 And then that Buddha is just like a blooming lotus flower in the mud water.

-**Same person**: But is the bodhisattva practice of the third kind?
+**Same person**: But is the [Bodhisattva](glossary#bodhisattva) practice of the third kind?

 **Katagiri**: Mmm hmm.
 Sure.
 Yes it is.